 My name is Heidi Viars.
-I am the mother of three teenage boys and have been married for close to 26 years to the most incredible man.
+I am the mother of six kids.
+I have have been married for 27 years to the most incredible man.
 I love to spend time in nature.

 Here in the woods, by the lake, in an early sunrise, or sunset, God reveals so much of Himself.
 Pondering and questioning seems to come natural here, in creation.
 This blog reflects much of what I experience outside on my walks and what God reveals to my heart as I walk with Him.

 I met Jesus Christ on a different path about 18 years ago.
 That path was mostly dark, though I had been blind to how dark it truly was, until I had reached the end.
 At the end of that road, in my home and alone, I had planned to end my life.